Conkwer/ssfhelper/README.md

 # SSF CHD Patcher + M3U Multi-Disc Support

 Play Sega Saturn CHD files in SSF emulator with automatic multi-disc game support.

+# Compatibility

+Mostly for SSF_R16, but will be compatible with SSF_012_beta_R4 and partially with SSF_011_alpha_R5.
+SSF_011_alpha_R4 and below are not supported.
+Can be compatible with versions newer then SSF_R16 but not tested.

 ## What This Does